 An intimate museum for bold encounters with art

 As the fine arts museum of the University of Chicago, the Smart is home to thought-provoking exhibitions and an exquisite collection of more than 15,000 objects, including modern masterpieces, millennia-old Chinese artworks, rich examples of European painting, and provocative works of contemporary art.

 Through collaborations with scholars, the Smart has established itself as a driving force for creative thinking through the arts at the University and a pioneering model of what a 21st century academic art museum can be.
 The Museum also offers distinctive programs that inspire visitors of all ages to experience the dynamic role of the visual arts in our world.
 The Smart first opened in 1974.

-Read more about the Smart's recent activities in our biennial report.
-The 2014–2015 Bulletin is now available online and details the Museum’s exhibitions, programs, acquisitions, and generous supporters over the last fiscal year.
+Read more about the Smart’s recent activities in our annual report.
+The 2015–2016 Bulletin is now available online and details the Museum’s exhibitions, programs, acquisitions, and generous supporters over the last fiscal year.

 The Smart Museum of Art at the University of Chicago opens the world through art and ideas.